configcat/terraform-provider-configcat/docs/resources/segment.md

 ## Import

 Segments can be imported using the SegmentId.
-Get the SegmentId using the [GetSegments API](https://api.configcat.com/docs/#operation/get-segments) for example.
+Get the SegmentId using the [List Segments API](https://api.configcat.com/docs/#tag/Segments/operation/get-segments) for example.

 ```
 $ terraform import configcat_segment.example 08d86d63-2726-47cd-8bfc-59608ecb91e2